-CheckRare is a clinical-focused media platform that provides news and practical information that can help in diagnosing and treating patients with rare diseases.
-We focus on new treatments and clinical trials that help clinicians stay familiar with the latest developments and treatment options.
-Our areas of main focus are:
+CheckRare is a learning platform that provides clinical updates and practical information that can help in diagnosing and treating patients with rare diseases and cancers.
+Our areas of focus include:

 - Diagnosing and treating rare diseases

-- News and insight on rare diseases and orphan drugs
+- Insight on rare diseases and orphan drugs

 We provide reliable and easy-to-understand information about rare or genetic diseases to: